 These men are at their jobs, providing for their families.
 James and John are part of a family business and they are at work with their father.
 But when Jesus calls them, they “immediately” leave the boat and their father and follow him.
 From a natural perspective this was not a reasonable response, but it was exactly what Jesus was looking for, and their lives were transformed in the most remarkable way for all of eternity.

 Make no mistake, these men are far from perfect.
 Through the gospels we get many glimpses into the weaknesses and short comings of Peter, James, and John.
 But their unconditional commitment to follow Jesus led them to an amazing place in history and eternity.
 Later, Jesus tells them how they will be rewarded for their radical choice to follow him.
-He also makes it clear that this reward is promised to everyone who responds to him in the same way.
+He also makes it clear that this reward is extended to everyone who responds to him in the same way.

 And Peter said, “See, we have left our homes and followed you.”
 And he said to them, “Truly, I say to you, there is no one who has left house or wife or brothers or parents or children, for the sake of the kingdom of God, who will not receive many times more in this time, and in the age to come eternal life.”
 (Luke 18:28-30 ESV)